linode/docs/docs/websites/cms/ghost/how-to-install-ghost-on-centos/index.md

 ## Before you Begin

 1. This guide assumes that you've followed the steps in our [Getting Started](/docs/getting-started) and [Securing Your Server](/docs/security/securing-your-server) guides and have created a new user for Ghost with elevated `sudo` privileges.
-The example in this guide uses `ghostexample`.
+The example username used in this guide is `ghostexample`.

-1. Ensure that you have a valid domain name and properly configured DNS records for your domain.
+1. Ensure that you have a valid domain name and [properly configured DNS records](/docs/platform/manager/dns-manager/) for your domain.

 1. Ensure that your system is up to date: